NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blood in the Air.md

 * * *

 Once you've locked on to a target, little can obscure your aim.
 Make a ranged weapon Strike against the required target.
-This Strike ignores the target's [[Conditions/Concealed|Concealed]] condition and reduces the flat check for the [[Conditions/Hidden|Hidden]] condition from 11 to 5.
+This Strike ignores the target's concealed condition and reduces the flat check for the hidden condition from 11 to 5.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*